-PENSION RETIREMENT PLAN.
-The Company's Pension Retirement Plan is a defined benefit plan qualified under Section 401(a) of the Internal Revenue Code of 1986 (the Code).
-All employees (except Leonard Schnitzer and certain union and on-call employees) of the Company and certain other Schnitzer Group companies are eligible to participate in the plan after meeting certain service requirements.
+Pension Retirement Plan.
+The Company's Pension Retirement Plan (the Plan) is a defined benefit plan qualified under Section 401(a) of the Internal Revenue Code of 1986 (the Code).
+All employees (except Leonard Schnitzer and certain union and on-call employees) of the Company and certain other Schnitzer Group companies are eligible to participate in the Plan after meeting certain service requirements.
 Generally, pension benefits become fully vested after five years of service and are paid in monthly installments beginning when the employee retires at age 65.
-Annual benefits equal 2% of qualifying compensation for each plan year of service after August 31, 1986.
-Upon their retirement, assuming retirement at age 65 and no increase in annual compensation from current levels, Messrs.
-Gary Schnitzer, Robert W. Philip, and Barry A. Rosen would receive annual benefits for life of \$75,975, \$89,808, and \$86,113, respectively.
+Annual benefits equal 2% of qualifying compensation for each Plan year of service after August 31, 1986.
+Upon their retirement,

-SUPPLEMENTAL EXECUTIVE RETIREMENT BONUS PLAN.
-The Supplemental Executive Retirement Bonus Plan was adopted to provide a competitive level of retirement income for key executives selected by the Board of Directors.
-The plan establishes an annual target benefit for each participant based on continuous years of service (up to a maximum of 25 years) and the average of the participant's five highest consecutive calendar years of compensation, with the target benefit subject to an inflation-adjusted limit equal to \$159,208 in 1996.
-The target benefit is reduced by 100% of primary social security benefits and the Company-paid portion of all benefits payable under the Company's qualified retirement plans to determine the actual benefit payable under the plan.
+Supplemental Executive Retirement Bonus Plan.
+The Supplemental Executive Retirement Bonus Plan (the Supplemental Plan) was adopted to provide a competitive level of retirement income for key executives selected by the Board of Directors.
+The Supplemental Plan establishes an annual target benefit for each participant based on continuous years of service (up to a maximum of 25 years) and the average of the participant's five highest consecutive calendar years of compensation, with the target benefit subject to an inflation-adjusted limit equal to \$212,259 in 2001.
+The target benefit is reduced by 100% of primary social security benefits and the Company-paid portion of all benefits payable under the Company's qualified retirement plans to determine the actual benefit payable under the Supplemental Plan.
 The actual benefit shall be paid as a straight life annuity or in other actuarially equivalent forms.
 Benefits are payable under the plan only to participants who terminate employment after age 55 with 10 credited years of service or after age 60.
-The following table shows the estimated annual target benefits under the plan, before the reductions based on social security and Company-paid retirement benefits, for executives who retire at age 60 (the normal retirement age under the plan) with various levels of pay and service, based on the 1996 value for the inflation-adjusted cap.
+The following table shows the estimated annual target benefits under the Supplemental Plan, before the reductions based on social security and Company-paid retirement benefits, for executives who retire at age 60 (the normal retirement age under the Supplemental Plan) with various levels of pay and service, based on the 2001 value for the inflation-adjusted cap.